 New South Wales Bar Association

-Commenced private practice at the Queensland Bar in January 2005.
+2005 Private practice at the Queensland Bar

 Doctor of Juridical Studies, University of Sydney